 Exhibition Practices: Curating for the 21st Century Audience

 Thursday 27 July

-Cherie Federico, Director of the Aesthetica Art Prize, sheds light on exhibition practices and curating for the 21st century audience.
-Drawing upon the Art Prize, she will discuss the symbiotic relationship between the space and the exhibits and how the works respond to each other.
+Cherie Federico, Director of the Aesthetica Art Prize, shed light on exhibition practices and curating for the 21st century audience.
+Drawing upon the Art Prize, she discussed the symbiotic relationship between the space and the exhibits and how the works respond to each other.

 Shortlisted Artists: Webb-Ellis Discuss Video Installation

 Thursday 10 August